 Even if your sales team currently has a steady stream of new sales leads, chances are there's room for improvement – there's always room for improvement.
 By optimizing your sales team for greater productivity, you'll reap the benefits of more revenue or a smaller headcount.
 So, how exactly can you improve your sales team's productivity?
-Here are 5 tips that are guaranteed to work.
+Here are 5 tips.

 Automate Repetitive Tasks

 It's estimated that roughly one-third of a salesperson's time goes towards actually selling.
 The remaining two-thirds goes towards repetitive tasks like data entry, following up with prospects via email, and prospect research.
-By automating some of these tasks, however, you can improve your sales team's productivity, allowing them to focus on what really matters: selling.
-By focusing on what really matters, you'll generate more sales.
+By automating and supplying effective sales tools, you can improve your sales team's productivity, allowing them to focus on what really matters: selling.

 Measure Key Performance Indicators